 - Each AI Engine tile is shown as a bar in the Performance Metrics view.
 The higher the stall percentage, the more towards the right the bar will be.
 More attention should be payed to the highest bars.
 Click one of the bars to select the tile to focus.

-(ns).
-While exploring the information in the Performance Metrics view, it is
+information in the Performance Metrics view, it is usually helpful to

-- Choose the tile that has the largest stall time, then go to Trace view to see the position and frequency of the stalls.
+- Choose the tile that has the largest stall time.
+Then go to the Trace view to see the position and frequency of the stalls.

-- Zoom in and out of the Trace view to have a better position of the stall in the timeline.
+- Zoom in and out of the Trace view for a better view of the stall in the timeline.

 - Click on the Stalls view and from the drop-down list, select the type of stalls to examine.
 Select a stall in the Stalls view to highlight it in the Trace view.